spiritlake/ares-extras/cortex/README.md

 ## Status

-**Supported**:  Although not part of the main Ares code release, this is a supported plugin.
+**Supported**  Although not part of the main Ares code release, this is a supported plugin.
 [Report](https://aresmush.com/feedback) any problems you encounter.

 Designed for AresMUSH 1.0.